PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 security_functions_llm:latest
 ```

-If you downloaded the datasets from [Artifacts](docs/artifacts.md) and you stored them in the folder `datasets`, you can also mount it.
+If you want to include the datasets used in our experiments, do not forget to download them from the [Artifacts](docs/artifacts.md) page and to mount their folder them into the container.
 ```
 docker run --rm --gpus all -it --name security_functions_llm --mount type=bind,source=/home/user/Security-Critical-Code-LLM/generated_function_runs,target=/home/generated_function_runs